-Discussion: An understanding of child development underscores a difference between children and adults - children need a constant and nurturing parental figure in day-to-day care in order to develop emotionally and socially.
-The guiding principle underlying permanency is the simple concept that all children need to grow up in a family.
-Placement in a facility should be regarded as short term with active planning to secure a home for the child with their family or alternative family and while in placement, provide opportunities and activities that preserve the child's relationship with their family members to the fullest extent possible through visits and frequent communication.
+An understanding of child development underscores a difference between children and adults - children need a constant and nurturing figure in day-to-day care in order to develop emotionally and socially.
+The guiding principle underlying permanency is the simple concept that all children need to grow up in a family environment.

+A child's residency in a Community Home should be regarded as short term with active planning to secure transition to a family-centered, private residence.